wlhsu1992/The-Art-of-Unit-Testing/README.md

 # The-Art-of-Unit-Testing
-This project documents my learning process of reading  Roy Osherove's book 「The Art of Unit Testing.」
+This project documents my learning process of reading 「The Art of Unit Testing」 by Roy Osherove